animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 You can define as many imports and exports as you like.
 You can define only imports or only exports.
-The file locations and directory paths can be absolute or relative to the Spring Data for GemFire application, which is the JVM process's working directory.
+The file locations and directory paths can be absolute or relative to the Spring Data for VMware GemFire application, which is the JVM process's working directory.

 The preceding example is pretty simple, and the Snapshot Service defined